Senior Biodiversity Officer

 ✨Tip Number 2

-Familiarise yourself with the specific ecological issues and legislation relevant to Gloucestershire.
-This will not only help you in interviews but also demonstrate your commitment and understanding of the local context.
+Familiarise yourself with the specific ecological challenges and legislation relevant to Gloucestershire.
+This knowledge will not only help you stand out but also demonstrate your commitment to the local environment during discussions.

 ✨Tip Number 3